theobald-software/helpcenter.theobald-software.github.io/includes/xu-bc-designer/designer.md

 	2. When the {{ productName }} Designer and the {{ productName }} Server run on different machines, enter the host name of the {{ productName }} Server.
 	Make sure the port is not blocked by your firewall.<br>
 	![remote-login](../assets/images/{{ abbr }}/documentation/designer/remote-login.png){:class="img-responsive"}
-	3. If the service is not running on default port 8064, specify the port by adding [:[port]](../server/ports.md) after the host name.
+	3. If the service does not run on default port 8064, specify the port by adding [:[port]](../server/ports.md) after the host name.
 	The default port can be configured in the [server settings](../server/server-settings.md).

 {{ productName }} offers different methods of authenticating and securing the connection between the {{ productName }} Designer and the {{ productName }} Server.